Charlie9009/CI_MS1_MYGYM/README.md

 * I had issues with aria-labelledby for the login modal when running the validation.
 I fixed it by changing it to loginModal.

+* Throughout the project I had a lot of contrast errors when testing it towards *Wave Web Validator*.
+Especially in the Schedule where I have personal colors for every workout, I solved it by darkening some of the workout colors and switching some.

+* I also had contrast errors in the Carousel, because of the different colors in the images I had to test out quite a few colors.
+In the end I found some that I liked and worked.

 * The navigation bar did not center.
 I fixed it by using justify content and margins.

 * Fixed better performance score by replacing jquery and bootstap for newer versions